If you’re like most people, chances are you have already been told of the harmful effects of tobacco use.

 Identify your reasons for wanting to make your plan to quit smoking (for example, to maximize the benefits of EECP, to save money, to be healthy, etc…)

 - Make a list.
 Take a moment to contemplate all your reasons for quitting and write them down.

 - Remind yourself.
 Keep the list in a visible place and review it every time you have the urge to smoke.

 This is very important.
-When it comes to picking a quit date, pick a day (within 2-3 weeks is reasonable) that will give you time to adequately prepare to be tobacco-free.
+When it comes to picking and making a plan to quit smoking, pick a day (within 2-3 weeks is reasonable) that will give you time to adequately prepare to be tobacco-free.

 - Choose wisely.
 Avoid choosing a day where you know you will be stressed, overly busy, or tempted to smoke (e.g., a night out with friends, etc…)